90zlaya/php-library/readme.md

 This PHP class uses the PHP Webservice of http://www.geoplugin.com/ to geolocate IP addresses.
 Geographical location of the IP address (visitor) and locate currency (symbol, code and exchange rate) are returned.

+* PHPOffice/PHPExcel

+PHPExcel is a library written in pure PHP and providing a set of classes that allow you to write to and read from different spreadsheet file formats, like Excel (BIFF) .xls, Excel 2007 (OfficeOpenXML) .xlsx, CSV, Libre/OpenOffice Calc .ods, Gnumeric, PDF, HTML, ...
+This project is built around Microsoft's OpenXML standard and PHP.

 Installation
 =======